fabianmartins/alienattack.workshop/README.md

 Welcome to the AWS Alien Attack workshop (beta version).

-The purpose of AWS Alien Attack is to create a fun environment where you can taste and think about different aspects of serverless architectures for (near) real-time ingesting and processing of data at AWS.
+The purpose of AWS Alien Attack is to create a fun environment where you can test and think about different aspects of serverless architectures for (near) real-time ingesting and processing of data at AWS.
 You can use Alien Attack to think, exercise, and talk about best practices for development, about security, databases and so on.

 <details><summary>
 AWS Alien Attack runs very close at zero-cost for one user, but there is cost.
 Check more details about the services/products used in this list.</summary>